telerik/ajax-docs/controls/grid/functionality/exporting/excel-export/excel-xlsx.md

 Dim outputAsString2 As String = RadGrid1.MasterTableView.GenerateXlsxOutput()
 ````

-**If you are not actually exporting** at the end of the logic and the Response is not cleared, the state of the grids may change.
-This is especially true when the `IgnorePaging` and `HideStructureColumns` exporting properties are enabled.
-To return the original state, you can set `AllowPaging` to true then call `Rebind()` to the grid instance.
+>important **If you are not actually exporting** the Grid after calling the GenerateXlsxOutput()and the Response is not cleared, the state of the grids may change.
+This is especially true when the **IgnorePaging** and **HideStructureColumns** properties are enabled.
+To return the original state, you can set **AllowPaging** to **true** then call the `Rebind()` method of the Grid.
 Alternatively, you can try using the `Response.Redirect(Request.RawUrl);` approach.

 ## Limitations

-* No hierarchy support
+- No hierarchy support

-* No automatic column/row resizing
+- No automatic row resizing

-* [Custom skins]({%slug grid/appearance-and-styling/skins%}) whose images are set via the `ImagesPath` property instead of referenced in the stylesheet.
+- [Custom skins]({%slug grid/appearance-and-styling/skins%}) whose images are set via the `ImagesPath` property instead of referenced in the stylesheet.